context-rot/blogistan/github-org-readme.md

 **Context Rot** explores the inevitable entropy of context in AI systems through ArXiv-style preprints that combine rigorous analysis with appropriate academic irreverence.

-We investigate how context degrades, evolves, and transforms in computational systems—from language models losing coherence over long conversations to knowledge bases becoming stale and contradictory.
+We investigate how context degrades, evolves, and transforms in <s>computational</s> systems—from language models losing coherence over long conversations to knowledge bases becoming stale and contradictory.

 > *"The only constant in AI is decay.
 We're here to document it with appropriate academic gravitas and tongue-in-cheek commentary."*